bg43179/bg43179.github.io/content/notes/javascript.md

 ### e.stopPropgagtion:
 > What if we want to click outer div but prevent midde div, inner button be triggered?

-By using `stopPropgagtion`, we can stop the event chain.
+By using `e.stopPropgagtion`, we can stop the event chain.
 ```javascript
 outer.addEventListener('click',
   (e) => {